hyperledger-labs/splice/docs/src/app_dev/building/model.rst

 * credit-based payment to guard open choices.
 This can act as a form of rate limiting and makes sure the service gets compensated even if people try to absue it.
 * contract expiry: round based expiry usually preferred to make sure it syncs up with core CC changes.
 Keep in mind that there is no monotonicity check though so if that is an issue, you might want to consider time based expiry (similar to coin locking).
 * receipt contracts and workflow references
+* Batch choices for common operations that accept a list of inputs and perform the same operation on each of them

 styleguide